Important questions and answers of

 Limitations of budgetary control

-Budgetary control is a sound technique of control.
+control is a sound technique of control.
 But it is not a perfect tool.
-Despite the appreciation, it has its own limitations which are as follows:
+Despite

-1. Budgets deal with future.
+the appreciation, it has its own limitations which are as follows:1.
+Budgets deal with future.
 Forecasting is necessary for budgeting.
 Forecasts and estimates are rarely cent per accurate.
 The success largely depends upon the degree of accuracy of the estimates.

 2. Budgeting is time consuming process.
 During the preparation period, the business conditions may change and estimates may go wrong by that time.